dkleitsch/Credit_Risk_Analysis2/README.md

 ![Random Forest](https://github.com/dkleitsch/Credit_Risk_Analysis2/blob/main/ML/Random%20forest.png)

 ### Easy Ensemble AdaBoost
-- Balanced Accurary Score: 0.93
+- Balanced Accuracy Score: 0.93
 - Precision Score (finding high-risk): 0.09
 - Recall Score (finding high-risk): 0.92
 ![AdaBoost](https://github.com/dkleitsch/Credit_Risk_Analysis2/blob/main/ML/ADA%20boost.png)

 ## Summary
 ### Summary of Results
-The balanced accuracy score for the first four models are relatively similar, with the Clustered Centroid undersampling being the weakest at 0.54.
+The balanced accuracy score for the first four models is relatively similar, with the Clustered Centroid undersampling being the weakest at 0.54.
 The Balanced Random Forest model has a higher balanced accuracy score of 0.77 and the Easy Ensemble AdaBoost model has the highest accuracy score with 0.93.
-The precision scores of the first four models are exactly the same with an extrememely low 0.01.
+The precision scores of the first four models are exactly the same with an extremely low 0.01.
 The Random Forest model is slightly higher with a score of 0.03.
 Coming out on top with the precision score is the Easy Ensemble AdaBoost model with a score of 0.09.
-The recall scores are in the .60s for all of the model except for SMOTEEN and Easy Ensemble, with scores of 0.75 and 0.92 respectively.
+The recall scores are in the .60s for all of the models except for SMOTEEN and Easy Ensemble, with scores of 0.75 and 0.92 respectively.

 ### Recommendation
 Based on these results, I would use the Easy Ensemble AdaBoost model to predict credit risk for potential borrowers.
-It has the highest scores out all of the tested models, with a particularly high balanced accurary score.
+It has the highest scores out of all of the tested models, with a particularly high balanced accuracy score.